Three-family supersymmetric Pati-Salam models with symplectic groups from intersecting D6-branes: Discussion and conclusion

 We have displayed the perturbative particle spectra of all the five inequivalent representative models and also discussed the duality under the exchange of the left and the right sectors.
 In particular, one of models (Model~\hyperref[model0]{1}) does not contain any filler O6-planes whereas the other four models contain a single stack of filler branes each.
 The highest wrapping number is found to be 4 and all models contain extra exotic particles.
 We have shown the decoupling of such exotic particles originating from the hidden sector through the mechanism of strong coupling dynamics for the Model~\hyperref[model2.2]{3} and Model~\hyperref[model2.2dual]{3-dual}.
 We have also calculated the tree-level gauge coupling relations for all models.
 By running the two-loop RGEs with the appropriate addition of ${\rm SU}(4)_C$/${\rm SU}(2)_L$ chiral adjoints and vector-like particle pairs, the gauge couplings are shown to be unified at the string-scale for some of the models.

 Among the five models, the highest number of Higgs pairs is found to be 4 for Model~\hyperref[model0]{1} whereas all other models either contain a double or a single pair each.
 Thus, Model~\hyperref[model0]{1} may be the only viable candidate to explain the Yukawa couplings and fermion masses.
 However, we note that the two exotic symmetric representations corresponding to the ${\rm SU}(4)_C$ group in Model~\hyperref[model0]{1} cannot be decoupled from the visible spectrum.
 It is Model~\hyperref[model2.2]{3} and Model~\hyperref[model2.2dual]{3-dual} where all exotic states can be decoupled from the visible spectrum since there exist no exotic symmetric representations corresponding to the ${\rm SU}(4)_C$ group.
 However, both Model~\hyperref[model2.2]{3} and Model~\hyperref[model2.2dual]{3-dual} suffer from the rank-1 problem as the number of Higgs pair is only one each.
+In a related paper \cite{Mansha:2023kwq}, we also discuss similar construction of supersymmetric Pati-Salam models with symplectic group from the perspective of possible hidden sector variations that can also affect the gauge coupling relations at the string-scale.

-\acknowledgments{ TL is supported in part by the National Key Research and Development Program of China Grant No. 2020YFC2201504, by the Projects No. 11875062, No. 11947302, No. 12047503, and No. 12275333 supported by the National Natural Science Foundation of China, by the Key Research Program of the Chinese Academy of Sciences, Grant No. XDPB15, by the Scientific Instrument Developing Project of the Chinese Academy of Sciences, Grant No. YJKYYQ20190049, and by the International Partnership Program of Chinese Academy of Sciences for Grand Challenges, Grant No. 112311KYSB20210012. }
+\acknowledgments{ TL is supported in part by the National Key Research and Development Program of China Grant No. 2020YFC2201504, by the Projects No. 11875062, No. 11947302, No. 12047503, and No. 12275333 supported by the National Natural Science Foundation of China, by the Key Research Program of the Chinese Academy of Sciences, Grant No. XDPB15, by the Scientific Instrument Developing Project of the Chinese Academy of Sciences, Grant No. YJKYYQ20190049, and by the International Partnership Program of Chinese Academy of Sciences for Grand Challenges, Grant No. 112311KYSB20210012.
+L Wu is supported in part by the Natural Science Basic Research Program of Shaanxi, Program No. 2024JC-YBMS-039. }